zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 1.8*

+- Introduced a new layout style where game snaps are not horizontal or vertical depending on game orientation, but cropped square.
+You can chose it in the options menu.

 *v 1.7*